frUSIc/java_GOL/README.md

 # java_GOL

+## Description
-Basic Java implementation of Game of Life
+Basic Java implementation of Game of Life.

+## Use
+Open run.bat